Takicegek/Interpeer/whitepaper.md

 There are a few parts that fall outside of the scope of this white paper, but could be added to Interpeer later.
 For example:

 - peer-to-peer search using DHT.
+- more efficient computation using compilation instead of interpeting for interpeer scripts that are computationally focused.
-- Add-ons.
-One example would be more efficient computation.
-An add-on would be a program developed by 3rd party developers that Interpeer calls to handle scripts in certain formats.
+- Add-ons; 3rd party developed engine that Interpeer calls to handle scripts in certain formats.
 It would be added to Interpeer by a “change request” if there was demand.
 - registering a TLD to redirect to Interpeer, for example: '.peer' or '.ipn'.

 ## 11. Acknowledgements